 Initial Public Offerings ("IPOs").
 Each Fund may purchase securities in IPOs.
 These securities are subject to many of the same risks as investing in companies with smaller market capitalizations.
 Securities issued in IPOs have no trading history, and information about the companies may be available for very limited periods.
 The prices of securities sold in IPOs may be highly volatile.
 At any particular time or from time to time, a Fund may not be able to invest in securities issued in IPOs, or invest to the extent desired, because, for example, only a small portion (if any) of the securities being offered in an IPO may be made available to a Fund.
-In addition, under certain market conditions, a relatively small number of companies may issue securities issued to any one fund may decrease.
+In addition, under certain market conditions, a relatively small number of companies may issue securities in IPOs.
+Similarly, as the number of funds to which IPO securities are allocated increases, the number of securities issued to any one fund may decrease.
 The investment performance of a Fund during periods when it is unable to invest significantly or at all in IPOs may be lower than during periods when a Fund is able to do so.
 In addition, as a Fund increases in size, the impact of IPOs on a Fund's performance will generally decrease.